 You wouldn’t believe how actually easy is it to transform naturally from fat to fit in a year.

-Of course, it wasn’t one time event, but slow process of daily grind.
+Of course, it wasn’t a one-time event, but a slow process of the daily grind.

 Discovering my bodybuilding genetics

-When I was at high school, I was this skinny asian kid, who had no muscle.
+When I was in high school, I was this skinny Asian kid, who had no muscle.
 Most people would be guessing, that I was suffering from anorexia.
-You know the symptoms.
-An underweight, hollow-cheeked, bony and starved-looking stick with chicken legs.

-When someone is negatively surprised with your shirtless look compared to when you have normal size t-shirt on, it is the sign, that maybe, just maybe you are gifted with genetically larger bone structure and body frame than others.
+When someone is negatively surprised with your shirtless look compared to when you have a normal size t-shirt on.
+It is the sign, that maybe, just maybe you are gifted with genetically larger bone structure and body frame than others.
 You only lack muscles to fill the big frame.

 If I knew this back then, I would do something about it to fulfill my natural potential.